lake-wg/authz/draft-ietf-lake-authz.md

 Details on how exatcly these fields are structured are left to the application.

-Examples of how the advertisement strategy may be applied according to different application needs are presented in {{example-strat}}.
+Examples of how the advertisement strategy may be applied according to different application needs are presented in {{example-advert}}.

 # REST Interface at W {#rest_interface}